Double solids, categories and non-rationality: Mirror Side

 Using above analysis of monodromy of Landau--Ginzburg models of Artin--Mumford example, $V_{10}$ with 10 singular points, of double covering of quadric ramified in octic with 20 nodal singular points, and of double solid with ramification in a sextic with 35 singular points (see \cite{MARNON}) we arrive at

-\begin{conjecture} The categories $D^b(X)$ of the Artin--Mumford example, of $V_{10}$ with 10 singular points, of double covering of quadric ramified in octic with 20 nodal singular points, and of double solid with ramification in a sextic with 35 singular points contain category of a nodal Enriques surface as a direct summand. \end{conjecture}
+\begin{conjecture} The categories $D^b(X)$ of the Artin--Mumford example, of $V_{10}$ with 10 singular points, of double covering of quadric ramified in octic with 20 nodal singular points, and of double solid with ramification in a sextic with 35 singular points contain category of a nodal Enriques surface as a semi-orthogonal summand. \end{conjecture}

-\begin{remark} While this paper was being written Kuznetsov and Ingalls, familiar with our work, proved above conjecture for Artin--Mumford example --- \cite{KC}.
+\begin{remark} While this paper was being written Ingalls and Kuznetsov, familiar with our work, stated above conjecture for Artin--Mumford example and proved it for the minimal resolution of this example --- \cite{KC}.
 The first two authors are collaborating with A.\,Kuznetsov in order to prove this conjecture for $V_{10}$ with 10 singular points.

 \end{remark}

 In the next section we look at the above observations from prospective of theory of spectra of category.